-This higher cost does allow for the inclusion of a Qualcomm Snapdragon 800 2.2GHz quad-core CPU backed up by 2GB RAM though - and for the price it's comparable to a Samsung Galaxy S4.
+This higher cost does allow much better specs though: it means the inclusion of a Qualcomm Snapdragon 800 2.2GHz quad-core CPU backed up by 2GB RAM for instance.

 The "Compact" name also alludes to more than just the smaller size; it can be no coincidence that the Xperia Z1 Compact shares its name with the style of camera that it is looking to replace.
 A 20.7MP Exmor sensor housed behind an award-winning G Lens aims to be the final nail in the compact camera coffin.

 Unsurprisingly, the Sony Xperia Z1 Compact follows in the same design language that was started with the Xperia Z1.

 A full frontal glass assault is joined by an all glass rear that gives the Xperia Z1 Compact a really clean feel.
 The choice of four colours (black, white, pink and lime) means that the business feel can be offset a little if you wish.

 While the glass adds to the industrial feel, I found that it also meant I became a little obsessed with keeping it clean.
 Those that find they are forever trying to clean the screen to remove pesky fingerprints will find that that feeling transfers identically to the back.

 It also hoovers up dust from the pocket, making it a real eyesore when you're just trying to look at a quick text.